Lab 0: Workflow and Python Basics

 Here is a summary of the commands we just went over for your reference:

-: lists all files in the current directorycd <path to directory>
+• ls: lists all files in the current directory

 Finally, you're ready to start editing the lab files!
 Don't worry if this seems complicated -- it will get much easier over time.
 Just keep practicing!
 You can also take a look at this UNIX cheatsheet from Stanford University for a more detailed explanation of terminal commands.